department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/campaign-landing-page-templates/mvp/user-testing-1.md

 Minor Tweaks Observations

-1. Enable this page segment -- change to Use this Panel
+1. "Enable this page segment" checkbox -- change to "Use this Panel"
-2. What You Can Do Panel needs more required fields -- right now, user can half format
+2. What You Can Do Panel needs more required fields -- right now, user can half format and SAVE (see Tanekwa's build in preview)
 3. Where is alt.text for images and video

 **Product Iteration Themes**

 1. Would like ability to re-arrange the panels
 2. Consider the addition of a What's on the Page TOC with hotlinks
-3. Make easier the form in context to the actual panel -- maybe the visual example to start.
+3. Make it easier to understand what the user is building -- what's required, what's recommended (maybe a visual example as a popup) -- so user does not keep getting errors as they try to save and preview.